 Empowering Human Trafficking Survivors to Speak Up, Share Hope and Be Brave.

-So I promised myself and my daughters that I wouldn’t allow my past to dictate my future and let my past continue to silence me.
+So I promised myself and my daughters that I wouldn’t allow my past to dictate my future and continue to silence me.
 I had to tell myself “ Girl, SPEAK UP!”
-And so I started to do just that- Finding my identity in Christ, creating support systems, processing my trauma, and asking for help.
+And so I started to do just that- Finding my identity in Christ, creating support systems, processing my trauma, and asking for help. "

 Girl, Speak Up was birthed in 2020 for the girl who is a survivor of human trafficking.
 I’m telling every girl who feels silenced by their past..
 Girl, Speak UP!
 Let’s do life together.